 (Sources and data notes: http://www.prisonpolicy.org/reports/50statepie.html)

-Our Work with Criminal Justice Professionals
+Our Work with Professionals in the Legal System

-Since 2014, BIAC has been partnering with agencies, universities, and state programs around Colorado to meet the needs of survivors and professionals in the criminal justice system.
+Since 2014, BIAC has been partnering with agencies, universities, and state programs around Colorado to meet the needs of survivors and professionals in the legal system.
 We have created educational materials, trained professionals, and received referrals throughout the state.
-Our effort is to engage professionals in the system, including law enforcement, judicial staff, court professionals, correctional personnel, and re-entry agencies to provide training, collaboration and support for survivors.
+Our effort is to engage professionals in the legal system, including law enforcement, judicial staff, court professionals, correctional personnel, and re-entry agencies to provide training, collaboration and support for survivors.

 – Dr. Kim Gorgens, Clinical Professor of Psychology at the University of Denver

-– Justice-involved Survivor, Adams County Probation
+– Survivor involved in the legal system, Adams County Probation

-– Justice-involved Survivor, Denver County Jail
+– Survivor involved in the legal system, Denver County Jail

 As a 501(c)(3) we are a nonpartisan agency.
-BIAC uses our expertise in community resources to provide support directly to survivors and professionals in a criminal justice context.
+BIAC uses our expertise in community resources to provide support directly to survivors and professionals in a criminal justice systems context.

 - We help individuals implement brain injury informed strategies to assist in overcoming challenges, build on strengths, and reduce risk factors that contribute to recidivism.